-Classic Baked Cherry Cheesecake with delicious graham cracker crust, sweet cherries and creamy cream cheese.
+Classic Baked Cherry Cheesecake starts with a basic cheesecake recipe then adds delicious graham cracker crust, sweet cherries and creamy cream cheese.
 A classic favorite and so much easier than you may think!

 As I am typing this, Christmas is around the corner.
 This classic baked cherry cheesecake would be great for the Christmas season to take to family, friends or coworkers.
 This cheesecake would be fabulous to take to the company Christmas party.